 How to share Google Sheets files

-- What is more, you can get an external link to your table and send it to your colleagues and partners.
-To do that, click Get shareable link at the upper right corner of the sharing window.
+What's more, you can get an external link to your table and send it to your colleagues and partners.
+To do that, change the setting under the General access section from Restricted to Anyone with the link: Make the sheet accessible by a link.

 How to move Google Spreadsheets

-How to protect cells in Google Sheets
+How to lock cells in Google Sheets

-"What for?", you may ask.
-Well, one of your colleagues may happen to change or remove the data accidentally.
-And they may not even notice that.
-Of course, we can always view the version or cell-edit history and undo the changes.
+Of course, you can always view the version or cell-edit history and undo the changes.
 But it will take some time to look through the whole list and, besides, it will cancel the rest of the "correct" changes.
-To avoid that, you can protect the data in Google Sheets.
-Let's see how we can make that happen.
+To avoid that, you can protect your Google Sheets data.

 Protect the entire spreadsheet